pierelucas/blackarch-config-x11/README.md

 ## Installation

-Make a directory and Clone the Repository.
+Make a directory and Clone this  Repository.
 Then follow the Steps under "Configuration"

 Off course change the source directory to your created directory.

+For xft support use the blackarch/master Branch.

 ## Configuration